 Freelance copy editor; formerly an apparel industry executive.
 Other board and volunteer service includes Seattle Opera, First Place, Seattle Prep, and Culver Academy.
 B.A.
 Business Administration & Certificate in Editing, U.W.

 Former bond trader.
 Washington native.
-BA from University of Puget Sound in International Affairs.
+B.A. from University of Puget Sound in International Affairs.
 Other current volunteer service includes Study Zone tutor for the Bellevue library and on-call assistant for Bellevue Lifespring.
-Love travel, reading, long walks with her dog, and mostly, family.
+She loves to spend time traveling, reading, taking long walks with her dog, and most of all, spending time with her family.

 A public relations veteran who specializes on book PR for Amazon.
 Prior to joining Amazon, she was at Disney Publishing, where she launched the careers of many beloved, bestselling children’s book authors.
 She is an avid reader and a lover of children's (and adult!) books.

 Formerly of Town Hall Seattle and University Book Store, she is currently Interim Executive Director at Seattle City of Literature.
 Other volunteer service includes the Bumbershoot Task Force and the Washington State Book Awards jury.
 When she's not reading, Stesha keeps chickens, knits and bakes tasty treats.

 VP of Marketing and Business Development for SCCA, Seattle Proton Center.
 B.A. in English Literature from Lewis & Clark College.
 M.B.A., University of Washington.
 2 teenage sons, 2 active and 1 semi-active book club memberships.
 Avid tennis player, skier, hiker and dog walker.
 Previous board service on Rainier Scholars, TAF and the Crisis Clinic.